SinusBot/docs/docs/faq/features.md

 ### Can I download whole playlists from YouTube? { #download-youtube-playlists data-toc-label='Download YouTube Playlists' }

 !!! success ""
     Yes, you can.
 This requires [installing youtube-dl](../../youtube-dl/).
-When creating a new playlist, you have the option to enter a URL from which the playlist will be fetched.
+When creating a new playlist click "Show advanced options", then you have the option to enter a URL from which the playlist will be fetched.

 ### I want to integrate the bot into my website / remote control the bot via script.
 How can I do that? { #sinusbot-api-integration data-toc-label='SinusBot API Integration' }